KNX-IOT/KNX-IOT-Virtual/README.md

 cmake .. -DwxWidgets_ROOT_DIR=c:/wxWidgets-3.1.5 -DUSE_GITLAB=true
 ```

-Note that one has to have access to knx gitlab.

 ### prerequisites windows

 The prerequisites are the dependencies that are needed to build the applications on Windows: